otris/node-sds/README.md

 and reinstall the dependencies.
 The package-lock file will only be generated once a new release gets published.
 Happy hacking!

+### Testing
+There are several tests for this API.
+The tests run against a mocked JANUS-server to verify that the generated SDSRequests are valid and the responses are correctly parsed.
+However, it's often necessary to run the test against a real live system.
+You can do this by changing the environment settings in the [test configuration](test/env.test.ts).
+Enter the system informations of your system in this file and run the tests.
+Please read the header informations inside the config file.

 ## About SDS
 SDS (or SDS2) is a synchronous binary application-layer protocol on top of TCP